M-o-a-T/moat-kv/docs/source/command_line.rst

 .. option:: path…

-   The DistKV entry to affect.
+   The MoaT-KV entry to affect.
 Path elements '+' and '#' match exactly-one and one-or-more subpaths.
 The most specific path wins.

-.. program:: distkv client codec
+.. program:: moat.kv client codec

 Set up codecs: manipulate the data that clients see, sort of like a database view.